bsiddike/COVID-19-adverse/README.md

-# BBD NSDS Implementation Support Project
+# COVID 19 Surveillance Project
-This application is intend for enumerator/ applicant registration process assistance.
+A novel comprehensive multi-resource pharmacovigilance software application that enhances active
 ## Installation
 This application is based on [Laravel@8.54](https://laravel.com). with boilerplate of [Adminlte 3](https://adminlte.io/themes/v3/) as UI Template.
 Please follow this steps properly to install this application.